0xb0b1/0xb0b1/README.md

 - I'm from Pará - Brasil
 - I’m currently self-teaching myself about programming in general.
-- I'm doing Front-End stuff with JavaScript, React JS, Typescript.
+- I'm doing Front-End stuff with JavaScript, React JS, TypeScript.

 ## ➤ Tools I use daily